 Other accommodations may include priority registration, reduced course load, housing or dining accommodations, accessible classroom location, etc.

-Please use the navigation menu to the left for information regarding the various types of accomodations, including the processes related to each.
+Please use the navigation menu to the left for information regarding the various types of accommodations, including the processes related to each.